-There are life lessons to be learned nearly everywhere you look.
+There are life lessons (and fundraising lessons!) to be learned nearly everywhere you look.

 And as people trying to raise more money to change the world, we need those lessons, especially the ones that inspire and uplift us!